Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 List the top 3 most recently modified files in the project.

-When you type /greet in Claude Code, it reads this file and follows the instructions.
-Simple as that.
-But real-world commands need much more structure.
-Let us look at a properly organized command.
+When /greet is typed in Claude Code, the tool reads this file and follows the instructions.
+Real-world commands, however, require considerably more structure.
+The following section examines a properly organized command.

 The $ARGUMENTS Placeholder

-One of the most powerful features of custom commands is the $ARGUMENTS placeholder.
-When you invoke a command with additional text — like /deploy staging or /write-tests src/utils/parser.py — everything after the command name gets substituted into the $ARGUMENTS placeholder in your Markdown file.
+One of the most useful features of custom commands is the $ARGUMENTS placeholder.
+When a command is invoked with additional text (for example, /deploy staging or /write-tests src/utils/parser.py), everything after the command name is substituted into the $ARGUMENTS placeholder in the Markdown file.

 # File: .claude/commands/explain.md